West Union, West Virginia

-West Union, incorporated July 20, 1881, is a town and the county seat of Doddridge County, West Virginia, United States.
+West Union is a town in and the county seat of Doddridge County, West Virginia, United States.
 The population was 669 at the 2020 census.
 The town is located along Middle Island Creek at the junction of U.S. Route 50 and West Virginia Route 18; the North Bend Rail Trail also passes through the town.
+It was incorporated on July 20, 1881.